 All Absences - "Excused" and "Unexcused" - are Considered Absences.
 Families are expected to ensure that their child is in school.
-If your child is going to miss school: Call Ms. McPherson at 718-665 3555 as soon as possible.
-If your child is absent, Ms. McPherson will follow up with a phone call that morning.
+If your child is going to miss school: Call the main office as soon as possible.
+If your child is absent, the operations team will follow up with a phone call that morning.

-EXCUSED UNEXCUSED Absences will only be considered excused in the following circumstances Routine doctor's appointments (Please schedule for when school is not in session - ideally Wednesday afternoons after 1:30 PM) Family vacation Bad weather Attendance at a funeral following a death in the immediate family; Illness verified by a note from a doctor or parent; Court proceedings at which the student's presence is required, along with documentation Other reasons for absences may also be considered excused Trouble with public transportation Other reasons for absences may also be considered unexcused by the Principal or Director of Operations
+EXCUSED UNEXCUSED Absences will only be considered excused in the following circumstances Routine doctor's appointments (Please schedule for when school is not in session - ideally Wednesday afternoons after 1:30 PM) Family vacation Bad weather Attendance at a funeral following a death in the immediate family; Illness verified by a note from a doctor or parent; Court proceedings at which the student's presence is required, along with documentation Other reasons for absences may also be considered excused by the Principal or Director of Operations Trouble with public transportation Other reasons for absences may also be considered unexcused by the Principal or Director of Operations